 One of the first events of this year’s Berlin Fahrradschau was a panel discussion about the future of fixed gear racing in Germany.
-For the uninitiated, a fixed gear crit (short for criterium) is a race on a closed circuit where everyone has to ride a fixed gear bike.
-They are often held on city streets, with the popular Red Hook Crit series (held in Brooklyn, Milan, Barcelona and London) bringing a lot of attention to the sport.
+For the uninitiated, a fixed gear crit (short for criterium) is a race on a closed circuit where everyone is required to ride a fixed gear bike.
+They are often held on city streets, with the popular Red Hook Crit series (held in Brooklyn, Milan, Barcelona and London) bringing particular attention to the sport.

 Germany has a strong fixed gear racing scene with several well-attended races held every year, many of which are organised by Rad Race, who presented the Last Man/Woman Standing races on the Saturday night of the BFS18.
 There’s also a series of fixed gear races working together under the German Fixed Crit Series umbrella.

 On the panel were 8 key people from the Berlin/German fixed gear scene, including Stefan Schott from 8bar, Benedict Herzberg from Standert, Ingo Engelhardt from Rad Race and Johanna Jahnke from East London Fixed.
 Chairing the panel was Hagen Lindner, one of the riders for Mess Pack, a Berlin-based bike team who race in crits all over the world.

 Hagen, together with team mate Raphael were kind enough to share a few minutes with us to chat about the team, cycling in Berlin and fixed gear racing in Germany.